ionos-cloud/docker-machine-driver/docs/README.md

 ### Usage

-Before you start creating a Docker Machine with the Ionos Cloud Docker Machine Driver, you need to authenticate in your Ionos Cloud account.
+Before you start using the Ionos Cloud Docker Machine Driver, you need to authenticate in your Ionos Cloud account.
 Check the steps in the [Authentication](usage/authentication.md) section.

-For information about how to create a Docker Machine with Ionos Cloud Docker Machine Driver, check the [Create Machine](usage/create-machine.md) section.

-For information about how to create a Docker Machine with Ionos Cloud Docker Machine Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Create Swarm](usage/create-swarm.md) section.

 In order to see the available options and flags, check the [Options](usage/options.md) section.

-For more information about Docker Machine commands on how to manage a machine, including examples, check the [Commands](usage/commands.md) section.
+For more information about Docker/Rancher Machine commands on how to manage a machine, including examples, check the [Commands](usage/commands.md) section.

+### Docker Support

+For information on how to create a Docker Machine with Ionos Cloud Docker Machine Driver, check the [Docker Machine](docker/docker-machine.md) section.

+For information on how to create a Docker Machine with Ionos Cloud Docker Machine Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Docker Swarm](docker/docker-swarm.md) section.

-For more details about possible issues, check the [Troubleshooting](usage/troubleshooting.md) section.
+For more details about possible issues, check the [Troubleshooting](docker/troubleshooting.md) section.

+### Rancher Support

+For information on how to create a Rancher Machine with Ionos Cloud Docker Machine Driver, check the [Rancher Machine](rancher/rancher-machine.md) section.

+For information on how to create a Rancher Cluster via Rancher UI, using Ionos Cloud Docker Machine Driver, check the [Rancher Cluster](rancher/rancher-cluster.md) section.

 ## Feature Reference